API Reference#

 • Y (pd.DataFrame) – Gene expression data for the target gene.
 This can be generated using the create_model_input method.

-• model (str) – The type of ensemble based model.
+• method (str) – The type of ensemble based model.
 This must be a valid model in sklearn.ensemble module.
 Use rf (default) for random forest regressor, et for extra trees regressor

-• model_options (dict,optional) – Dictionary of key value pairs to specify training options.
+• options (dict,optional) – Dictionary of key value pairs to specify training options.
 See the scikit-learn model docs for options: RandomForestRegressor or ExtraTreesRegressor

 Returns: